casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 RPC requests are sent to a node's RPC endpoint ``http://<peer-ip-address>:7777/rpc``, including transfers which are a special type of deploy.

-The following command demonstrates how to transfer from a source account to a target account using the Rust client by sending a request to the selected node's RPC endpoint.
+The ``transfer`` command below demonstrates how to transfer from a source account to a target account using the Rust client by sending a request to the selected node's RPC endpoint.

+**Parameters for the transfer request**:

+- ``id`` - optional field to identify the transfer request.
+It can store an integer or string.
+If the *id* is not provided, a random value will be assigned
+- ``node-address`` - the selected node's RPC endpoint
+- ``amount`` - the amount to be transferred
+- ``secret-key`` - the secret key of the source account providing the funds
+- ``chain-name`` - the network where you want to create an account
+  - The *chain-name* for testnet is **casper-test**
+  - The *chain-name* for mainnet is **casper**
+- ``payment-amount`` - token transfers of CSPR cost exactly 10000 gas
+- target-account - the hex-encoded public key of the recipient

 ::